mrchypark/kmar/README.md

-# KMAapiR: R Client for KMA API
+# kmar: R Client for KMA API

 R client package for accessing data from the Korea Meteorological Administration (KMA) API Hub.